skornehl/docker-workshop/slides180-volumes.md

 ## Mount vs -v 1/2

-- To bind mounts, all options for volumes are available for both --mount and -v flags.
+- To bind mounts, all options for volumes are available for both --mount and -v flags
-- When using volumes with services (Swarm), only --mount is supported.
+- When using volumes with services (Swarm), only --mount is supported

 ## Mount vs -v 2/2